ibm-cloud-docs/cloud-infrastructure/compare-infra.md

 # Comparing {{site.data.keyword.cloud_notm}} Classic and VPC infrastructure environments
 {: #compare-infrastructure}

 Compare the key differences between {{site.data.keyword.cloud}} infrastructure environments to decide which one is best for your workloads and applications.
+Check out this [video](https://mediacenter.ibm.com/media/IBM%20Bare%20Metal%20Servers%20-%20Classic%20vs.%20VPC%20Infrastructure%20Explainer%20Video/1_hn1d69nn){: external} to learn more about the differences between the Classic and VPC infrastructures.
 {: shortdesc}

 If you aren't familiar with the environment types, review the following descriptions.